Vintage Green Review and Green Living

-I researched and wrote about these topics when I was a journalist because I had a passion for saving animals.
-I got to interview experts in a wide variety of fields with my “reporter” status.
+I researched and wrote about these topics when I was a journalist because I’ve always had a passion for saving animals.
+Through that job I got to interview a ton of experts in a wide variety of fields.

 It refers to a growing sense of doom about the planet that actually creates more feelings of hopelessness.

 As a result, more scientists are embracing the idea that “if we tell stories about positive outcomes and share details of how they are achieved, the likelihood that they will be replicated will increase.“(Check out this 2012 article from NewScientist).

 Anyone can try to be positive and dispel myths like ‘green products are too expensive’ or ‘being green is too hard with kids.’

 Which brings me to my last point…

-3.)
-Maybe some people are only motivated by money and don’t care about the environment after all.
+Issue 3: Maybe some people are only motivated by money and don’t care about the environment after all.

 Well, in that case, this website is not for them.